310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars_p2.md

 <th>(There’s something we need to do in the mainland starting tomorrow, so we’re staying over in a ryokan instead of going back to Hoshijima—)</th>

-<th>(But I almost headed to the port instead because I had forgotten about that, so I ended up returning back here much later than intended.)</th>
+<th>(But I accidentally almost headed to the port instead because I had forgotten about that, so I ended up returning back here much later than intended.)</th>
 {% endbubble %}

 {% bubble Chiaki curious %}